 Born and raised in Africa, Stephane is now based in France and is passionate about the role technology can play in transforming both society and economy.

-Dan is responsible for EADC’s commercial strategy, ensuring we meet and exceed our customers’ expectations, align to the latest market trends and adhere to the correct regulatory framework.
+Dan is general manager for our data centre in Nairobi, ensuring we meet and exceed our customers’ expectations, align to the latest market trends and adhere to the correct regulatory framework.

 Dan has played an important role in the development of EADC, having served as project manager for the initial business case development, design and implementation of the data centre.